Which of the following is a characteristic of a strong acid in aq... | Channels for Pearson+

 Understand the definition of a strong acid: A strong acid is one that completely dissociates into its ions in an aqueous solution.

-Consider the dissociation process: In water, a strong acid will release all of its hydrogen ions (H⁺) into the solution, leaving no undissociated acid molecules.
+Consider the dissociation process: When a strong acid is dissolved in water, it releases all of its hydrogen ions (H⁺) into the solution, leaving no undissociated acid molecules.

-Evaluate the options: A strong acid does not partially dissociate; it completely dissociates, which is a key characteristic.
+Evaluate the conjugate base: Since the acid completely dissociates, the conjugate base formed is weak because it has little tendency to re-associate with the hydrogen ions.

-Consider the pH value: A strong acid will have a low pH value, typically less than 3, due to the high concentration of hydrogen ions.
+Analyze the pH value: A strong acid will result in a low pH value in the solution due to the high concentration of hydrogen ions.

-Understand the conjugate base: A strong acid forms a weak conjugate base because the acid has donated its proton completely, leaving a base that is less likely to re-accept a proton.
+Compare with the given options: The characteristic of a strong acid is that it completely dissociates into ions, which aligns with the correct answer provided.

 Watch next